 Identifying Cocaine In Various Forms

-Movies like Scarface, Blow, and The Wolf of Wall Street have explicitly shown us what cocaine in its powder form looks like, although often in exaggerated amounts.
+Movies like Scarface, Blow, and The Wolf of Wall Street have explicitly shown us what cocaine in its powder form looks like, although often in exaggerated and excessive amounts.

 The most common form portrayed in the media is a fine, white powder.
 In order to make the cocaine “stretch” or appear to weigh more, it will often be cut with inert substances that do not add to the effects of cocaine.
 They may use substances such as:

 - Talcum powder

 - Powdered Sugar

 Powder cocaine can also be cut with a number of substances that may add to the effects of cocaine.
 This mixing of substances can be particularly dangerous for the user.
 Some of these other active substances include:

 - Procaine (a local anesthetic, a substance that numbs a small location)